 Plant shrub roses that can handle the changeable weather

-As the rosarian for Elizabeth Park in Hartford, the oldest municipal rose garden in the United States, Donna Fuss has spent many years evaluating which roses do best in the unpredictable weather and fluctuating temperatures of the Northeast.
+As the rosarian for Elizabeth Park in Hartford, Connecticut, the oldest municipal rose garden in the United States, Donna Fuss has spent many years evaluating which roses do best in the unpredictable weather and fluctuating temperatures of the Northeast.
 She found that shrub roses are particularly tolerant of the tough New England weather, and they tend to be resistant to many diseases that make growing roses in the Northeast a challenge.

 1. Rosa rugosa var. alba